 Course: “Body Quest: An Exploration in Anatomy and Physiology”

 Kim Geier earned her Master’s of Life Science from the University of Maryland and a Bachelor of Science in Biology from The College of William and Mary.
-She teaches honors biology I and II at Brookville High School in Campbell County and is an adjunct professor of science at Lynchburg College.
+She teaches honors biology I and II at Brookville High School in Campbell County and is an adjunct professor of science at University of Lynchburg.
 She has been involved with Governor’s School for the past 12 years as a lab assistant or teacher of the anatomy course.

 Course: “The Science of Sleep”

 Dr. Ei Hlaing has a PhD in Experimental Psychology from the Brain and Cognitive Sciences Program, Psychology Department at Southern Illinois University.
 She specializes in cognitive aging and sleep, and researched subjective sleep quality and its effects on cognitive performance in young and older adults as her Master’s Thesis.
 Her dissertation – a collaborative research project with a sleep disorder center in the community – examines neuropsychological sequelae of obstructive sleep apnea in late adulthood.
 She has a graduate certificate in gerontology as well.
 She has a penchant for teaching, collaborating with other experts to embark on interdisciplinary research, and mentoring undergraduate students to assist with their career development.